 The Department complied with the State's remote work mandate during its COVID-19 response.
 The Department chose to remove Lottery Sales Representatives (LSRs) from the field.
 This action reduced the Department's ability to service retailers on-site, including facilitating the return of unsold tickets.
 Additionally, some retailers had to temporarily or permanently close.
 As a result of these circumstances, the Department, along with its Private Manager, elected to suspend the automatic settlement of instant ticket books that reached 90 days old, as a one-time courtesy to its retailers to prevent undue hardship.
 This suspension became effective on March 22, 2020, and was removed on August 12, 2020.
 LSRs re-entered the field on June 29, 2020, and began settling books manually and processing returns for unsold tickets.

 Therefore, any instant ticket books that reached 90 days old remained unsettled as of June 30, 2020, unless settled via the other two methods described in Note 2(I).
-Accordingly, the Department accrued the corresponding instant ticket revenue, net of returned books, in accordance with its revenue recognition policy established within Note 2(I), and also accrued the related accounts receivable, prize expense, and prize liability.
+Accordingly, the Department accrued the corresponding instant ticket revenue, net of returned books, in accordance with its revenue recognition policy established within Note 2(I), and also accrued the related accounts receivable, prize expense, and prize liability during fiscal year 2020 as opposed to when the instant ticket books settled in the gaming system in fiscal year 2021.

-The Department's claim centers closed on March 17, 2020, in accordance with the Governor's stay-at-home order.
+The Department's claim centers closed on March 17, 2020 in accordance with the Governor's stay-athome order.
 The centers re-opened again in mid-July by appointment-only.
 Due to the temporary closure of the claim centers, the Department extended the redemption period for unclaimed prizes through September 30, 2020.
+Furthermore, the Department developed an E-Claim system to provide its players another opportunity to redeem their prize while safely maintaining social distance that went live on March 22, 2021.
+STATE OF ILLINOIS DEPARTMENT OF THE LOTTERY STATE LOTTERY FUND NOTES TO FINANCIAL STATEMENTS June 30, 2021

 The extent of the financial impact of COVID was monitored closely throughout this period and thereafter.
-Sales slowed significantly during the first several weeks, but quickly rebounded for the remaining months of the fiscal year.
+Sales slowed significantly during the first several weeks, but quickly rebounded for the remaining months of the fiscal year and throughout fiscal year 2021.
+This resulted in COVID having a net positive financial impact on lottery sales during the pandemic thus far.